 Face fear, danger, or adversity (physical or moral).
 Personal courage has long been associated with our Army.
 With physical courage, it is a matter of enduring physical duress and at times risking personal safety.
 Facing moral fear or adversity may be a long, slow process of continuing forward on the right path, especially if taking those actions is not popular with others.
 You can build your personal courage by daily standing up for and acting upon the things that you know are honorable.

-If you are about to enlist in the military, passing the ASVAB test is a must-have condition.
-Let’s take our free ASVAB practice test 2021 to familiarize yourself with the test format and get 100% ready for your dream.
+If you’re planning to join the military, passing the ASVAB test is a must-have condition.
+Take our free ASVAB practice test 2022 to familiarize yourself with the test structure and ensure that you are completely prepared for your ideal job.